cyberark/secretless-broker/README.md

 $ ./secretless -config demo/secretless.myapp.yml
 ```

 Secretless is listening on the ports and sockets that you requested.

 Now you need to ensure that when your client code connects to a backend service, the connection is routed through Secretless.

-This typically happens in one of two ways:
+The client connects to Secretless in one of the following ways:

-1) Use a Unix domain socket which Secretless is listening on.
+1) Secretless serves the backend protocol on a Unix domain socket.
-2) Use Secretless to proxy a TCP protocol.
+2) Secretless serves the backend protocol on a TCP socket.
-3) Use Secretless as an HTTP forward proxy.
+3) Secretless serves as an HTTP forward proxy.

 In all cases, the operating system provides security between the client and Secretless.
 It's important to configure the OS properly so that unauthorized processes and clients can't connect to Secretless.
 With Unix domain sockets, operating system file permissions protect the socket.
-With TCP connections, Secretless should be listening only on localhost so that only clients on the same machine can access Secretless.
+With TCP connections, Secretless should be listening only on localhost.

 ## Unix Domain Socket